rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 Listing 9-13: A `Guess` type that will only continue with values between 1 and 100

 First we define a struct named `Guess` that has a field named `value` that holds an `i32`.
-This is where the number will be stored.
+This is where the number will be складd.

-Then we implement an associated function named `new` on `Guess` that creates instances of `Guess` values.
+Then we implement an associated function named `new` on `Guess` that creates instances of `Guess` значения.
 The `new` function is defined to have one parameter named `value` of type `i32` and to return a `Guess`.
 The code in the body of the `new` function tests `value` to make sure it’s between 1 and 100.
 If `value` doesn’t pass this test, we make a `panic!` call, which will alert